Skip to main content

 Melanie Campbell

-As the CEO of the National Coalition on Black Civic Participation, Melanie is an advocate for youth and women’s rights.
-The Washingtonian has spent more than four decades advocating for this cause, and she has recently focused on increasing the number of Black voters who go to the polls.
-Her Instagram account promotes upcoming events and keeps followers updated on happenings on the Hill.
+As the CEO of the National Coalition on Black Civic Participation, Melanie advocates for youth and women’s rights.
+The Washingtonian has advocated for this cause for more than four decades, and she has recently focused on increasing the number of Black voters who go to the polls.
+Her Instagram content promotes upcoming events and keeps followers updated on happenings on the Hill.

 Susan Burton

-An advocate for alternatives to prison and harsh sentencing, Susan founded A New Way of Life: a program that helps recently released women start a new life after incarceration.
-It provides sober housing, free legal resources, and other supportive programs for women and their families.
+An advocate for alternatives to prison and harsh sentencing, Susan founded A New Way of Life: a program helping recently released women start a new life after incarceration.
+It provides sober housing, free legal resources and other supportive programs for women and their families.
 Susan has won several awards for this program.
 Her Instagram offers inspirational quotes and upcoming engagements.

 Malala Yousafzai

-In 2013, Malala was returning to her home in Swat Valley, Pakistan, on a bus after school, when a Taliban gunman shot her in an assassination attempt for speaking in favor of education for women.
+In 2013, Malala was returning to her home in Swat Valley, Pakistan, on a bus after school when a Taliban gunman shot her in an assassination attempt for speaking in favor of education for women.
 Malala was shot in the head, but she recovered.
 She became an education activist and won a Nobel Peace Prize in 2014.
-She rallies support for education and is promoting a film she is in, “A Stranger at the Gate.”
+She rallied support for education and starred in her own film, “A Stranger at the Gate.”
+Lately, she has been sharing her support and donations to help Palestinian people.

 Erika Andiola

 A prominent immigration reform advocate in Arizona, Erika’s “undocumented and unafraid” stance made headlines in 2012.
 Erika arrived in the U.S. with her family in 1999 from Mexico, fleeing domestic violence.
-Since then, she went to college and has worked alongside senators to reform the path to citizenship.
-Erika is active on Instagram, posting clips of interviews, social issues, and family life
+Since then, she went to college and started working alongside senators to reform the path to citizenship.
+Erika posts clips to Instagram of interviews, social issues, and family life highlighting her influence as an advocate for immigration rights.

 Kimberlé Crenshaw

 A law professor at UCLA and Columbia Law School, Kimberlé fights for race and gender equality.
 She’s a founder of critical race theory and the creator of a think tank, African American Policy Forum, which focuses on dismantling structural inequality.
-Her Instagram promotes her upcoming talks, interviews, and injustices.
+Her Instagram promotes her upcoming talks and interviews, and raises awareness about injustice.

 Charlie Amaya Scott

 A trans-femme advocate of Navajo heritage, Charlie is an advocate among Indigenous people and beyond.
 She uses her Instagram account to educate people about everything from her culture to the importance of self-care.
-She helps explore the concept of Two Spirit, an Indigenous term that describes a person with both a masculine and feminine spirit.
+She helps explore the concept of Two Spirit, an Indigenous term to describe a person with both a masculine and feminine spirit.

 Mari Copeny

-Mari is a 14-year-old often referred to as Little Miss Flint for her advocacy for clean water in Flint, Michigan.
+Mari is a 16-year-old often referred to as Little Miss Flint for her advocacy for clean water in Flint, Michigan.
 She brought national attention to the water crisis, garnering a visit from former President Barack Obama and appearances on many media outlets.
-She has expanded her efforts to bring clean water to cities nationwide and continues to raise funds to this day on GoFundMe and through other initiatives.
+She has expanded her efforts to bring clean water to cities nationwide and continues to raise funds on GoFundMe and through other initiatives.

 Greta Thunberg

-Greta is another young, well-known activist.
-Her focus is on climate justice, and she’s gained quite a following both on and offline.
-Her Instagram and Twitter are filled with how she fights for climate change and justice throughout the world, encouraging other young people to do the same.
+Greta is one of the most well-known young activists in the world.
+She was named Time Magazine’s Person of the Year in 2019.
+She focuses on climate justice, and she’s gained quite a following online and offline.
+Her Instagram and Twitter display her fight for awareness of climate change and environmental justice worldwide, encouraging other young people to do the same.

 Andrea Cheong

-Andrea is the founder of The Mindful Monday Method and her TikTok is full of videos sharing how to shop less and more mindfully.
-She explains fast fashion and how to spend money on essential pieces more mindfully.
+Andrea is the founder of The Mindful Monday Method, and her TikTok is full of videos sharing how to shop less and more mindfully.
+She explains the adverse effects of fast fashion and shows viewers how to spend more mindfully on essential pieces.
+Andrea has built a following of more than 242.9K followers.

 Ibram X. Kendi

-Ibram is a #1 NYT Bestselling Author and teacher of anti-racism.
-His Twitter is a place to follow for anti-racism, information about his books and book adaptations, and other social activism topics like climate change.
+Ibram is a No. 1 NYT best-selling author and authority on antiracism.
+His X profile is a place to follow for views on antiracism, information about his books and book adaptations, and other social activism topics like climate change.
+He also expresses his support and advocacy for causes related to ending racism on Instagram.

 Tara Bellerose

-Tara is a TikTok influencer using her platform to talk about environmental education.
-As an Australian farmer, Tara sees firsthand how the environment is changing quickly and needs protection
+Tara is a TikTok influencer who talks about environmental education.
+As an Australian farmer, Tara sees firsthand how the environment is changing quickly and needs protection.
+She advocates for saving the planet and shares her thoughts with more than 709.4K followers.

 @tarabellerose